What Is Geofencing? Everything You Need to Know

 Another option for geofencing with an app is to use proprietary location technology (typically an SDK that gets embedded into the brand’s app).
 This option opens a whole new world of possibility because proprietary geofencing software has the potential to accurately determine if a person has entered or exited the geofence.
-For example, a brand can detect when a customer enters their store or parking lot via their app to deliver timely reminders (e.g. loyalty card prompt) or effortless experiences (e.g. automated check-ins for mobile orders).
+For example, a brand can detect when a customer enters their store or parking lot via their app to deliver timely reminders (such as loyalty card prompts) or effortless experiences (automated check-ins for mobile orders).

 How Accurate Is Geofencing?

 Knowing with moderate confidence that a customer is in a general 150-meter area is much less useful than knowing they’ve just entered your store.
 This is why location accuracy matters.
-In order for location data to be actionable, marketers need accurate geofencing.
+For location data to be actionable, marketers need accurate geofencing.

 Native Geofencing Software